 Third Party Sponsorship Policy and Procedures

 Students may request billing to a Third Party Sponsor for mandatory tuition and related fees.
-Sponsored students are credited with a waiver (full or partial) before payment is received.
+Sponsored students are credited with a credit memo (full or partial) before payment is received.
 The sponsor is then invoiced for the balance.
 This process occurs once per academic term.
 If sponsor invoices are unpaid, the original charges are returned to the student’s billing account (BruinBill) in addition to any incurred late fees.

 View the Third Party Sponsorship Policy.